semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-06-25-sflow-concepts-documentation.md

-Check the djradon mesh tab on https://docs.google.com/spreadsheets/d/1hPQ5V0_veBgAK73KUgxj36tT_jwLj5TUQuP1nr6ivQQ/edit?gid=1903019124#gid=1903019124 and then look at my sflow markdown notes in \\wsl.localhost\Ubuntu\home\djradon\hub\semantic-flow\sf-workspace\sflo-dendron-notes -- but beware of the sflow.conv.* part of the hierarchy, it's filled with outdated, inaccurate, and confusing stuff.
+Check the djradon mesh tab on https://docs.google.com/spreadsheets/d/1hPQ5V0_veBgAK73KUgxj36tT_jwLj5TUQuP1nr6ivQQ/edit?gid=1903019124#gid=1903019124 and then look at my sflow markdown notes in \\wsl.localhost\Ubuntu\home\djradon\hub\semantic-flow\sf-workspace\sflo-dendron-notes -- but beware of the sflo.conv.* part of the hierarchy, it's filled with outdated, inaccurate, and confusing stuff.
 Maybe best to ignore it altogether.

 Edit
 I'll help you with your sflow documentation.
 Let me start by examining the Google Sheets tab you mentioned, then look at your markdown notes.